 Prompt engineering has become the most sought-after skill in the professional world in 2026.
-Yet, most available resources are in English, with examples poorly adapted to the French-speaking context.
-This guide changes the game.
+Yet most available resources are in English, with examples poorly adapted to specific contexts.
+This guide changes that.

-Whether you're a marketer, developer, teacher, entrepreneur, or simply curious, this comprehensive French guide gives you all the keys to master the art of communicating with generative AI — ChatGPT, Claude, Gemini, Mistral and all the others.
+Whether you're a marketer, developer, teacher, entrepreneur, or simply curious, this complete guide gives you all the keys to master the art of communicating with generative AI — ChatGPT, Claude, Gemini, Mistral, and all the others.

 What is prompt engineering?

-Prompt engineering is the discipline that consists of designing, structuring and optimizing instructions (prompts) given to artificial intelligence to obtain the most precise, relevant and useful results possible.
+Prompt engineering is the discipline of designing, structuring, and optimizing the instructions (prompts) given to an artificial intelligence to achieve the most precise, relevant, and useful results possible.

-Unlike traditional programming where you write code that the machine executes to the letter, prompt engineering relies on natural language.
-You communicate with AI as you would speak to a colleague — but a very particular colleague who needs clear and structured instructions to give their best.
+Unlike traditional programming where you write code that the machine executes literally, prompt engineering relies on natural language.
+You communicate with the AI as you would speak to a colleague — but a very particular colleague who needs clear, structured instructions to perform at their best.

 Why it's an essential skill in 2026

-- AI is everywhere — ChatGPT, Claude, Copilot, Gemini: AI tools have integrated into all professions.
+— ChatGPT, Claude, Copilot, Gemini: AI tools have integrated into every profession.
 Knowing how to use them effectively has become a major competitive advantage.

 Prompt engineering vs prompting: what's the difference?

 Prompting refers to the act of writing a prompt — anyone does it as soon as they use ChatGPT.
 Prompt engineering goes further: it's the systematic and methodical approach to designing optimal prompts.
-It's the difference between cooking a dish and being a chef — the same activity, but with a much higher level of mastery, method and reproducibility.
+It's the difference between cooking a meal and being a chef — the same activity, but with a far higher level of mastery, method, and reproducibility.

-To deepen the basics, check out our dedicated page on prompt engineering.
+To deepen the basics, check out our dedicated prompt engineering page.

 Prompt engineering relies on a set of proven techniques.
 Here are the main ones, ranked from simplest to most advanced.